+Each folder and file has its specific use and importance, they will be described from the root folder to the patient state folder (top to bottom):

 hooks => hooks are scripts that run at various times in the build process; there are thirty-two types of hooks; some examples are (before_prepare, after_prepare, before_build, etc.)

-platforms => contains all the files useful to compile the application on different mobile platforms such as iOS and Android.
+platforms => contains all the files useful to compile the application on different mobile platforms such as IOS and Android.

 Plugins => contains all the Cordova plugins added to the project.

-Ressources => contains the icons for the android/ios/… version of the app
+Ressources => contains the icons for the Android/IOS/… version of the app

 Scss => contains the Syntactically Awesome Style Sheet (SASS) file for ionic

-www => contains the angularJS application
+www => contains the AngularJS application

-config.xml => is a cordova Apache configuration file referencing the application’s icons, orientation, author and description.
+config.xml => is a Apache Cordova configuration file referencing the application’s icons, orientation, author and description.

-Ionic.project => contains the application id and name.

 package.json => is the header of the application; it contains the modules’ versions and the name of the application